If you have just been sexually assaulted

 This program aims to help girls make safer and healthier choices when dealing with peer pressure in relationships and friendships.
 It will include ways to support one another as friends and peers in various situations, i.e. at school and at parties, by speaking out or taking action to stop aggressive or disrespectful behaviour.
 The girls will also learn how to help a friend if she suspects she is being mistreated by someone or her friend discloses that she was a victim of sexual assault.
 A film on young teens participating in high-risk hazing behaviour is shown followed by a discussion about the impact of their choices.
 Various bystander scenarios, i.e. Internet bullying, sexting, sexual harassment, abusive relationships, are discussed in small groups.
 There is also a handout on ways to avoid peer and date pressure.
 For grade nine girls' gym classes.

-This program covers sexual abuse of young boys as well as current issues in the students' lives related to dating - understanding of consent to sexual activity, the potential impact of viewing pornography and playing violent, misogynist video games on their ability to have healthy relationships, and consequences of sharing naked pictures with their peers.
+This program covers sexual abuse of young boys as well as current issues in the students' lives related to dating -the potential impact of viewing pornography and playing violent, misogynist video games on their ability to have healthy relationships, and consequences of sharing naked pictures with their peers.
 Using scenarios in small groups, the boys are encouraged to be good bystanders and call out their peers if they see disrespectful or sexually aggressive behaviour.
 The goal is to enlist boys as allies in preventing sexual assaults and encourage them to seek help if they, or someone they know, was a victim of child sexual abuse.
 Stereotypical images of boys in the media that focus primarily on physical strength are compared to the qualities of their role models in real life.
 Short video clips on the above topics are included.
 For grade 9 boys’ gym classes.

 7. Child sexual abuse

 This program provides an awareness of the prevalence of child sexual abuse and incest by perpetrators who are usually known to their victims.
 Topics include what makes children vulnerable, why they keep it a secret, tactics used by predators and the impact on the lives of victims.
 The students will also learn how to talk to children about this subject, possible signs of sexual abuse, prevention strategies, and what to do if a child discloses.
 A powerful documentary on adult survivors of child sexual abuse and incest is also shown.
-For family studies and parenting classes.
+For family studies, parenting classes and life skills groups.
+Ages 16 and up.

 To book a presentation or for more information, contact Suzanne Mason.